Druk-Information-and-Technology/walletBT/README.md

 ```

-# Contrubution to the walletBT
+# Contribution to the walletBT
 If you want to contribute, feel free to send the pull request.

 If you like the project, then feel free to give it a star ⭐